Aatikah-Sheikh/Red-Object-Detection/README.md

   * 'os'
   * 'time'

- -(Recommended) A valid Gmail  account and App Password for SMTP Authentication.
+ - A valid Gmail  account and App Password for SMTP Authentication (Recommended).

 ### How to use
 **Note** this project runs in simulation mode only and does not deploy directly onto the drone hardware.